Best Business Lines of Credit in April 2025

 +

-With interest rates starting at just 7.80%, qualified businesses can take advantage of Bluevine’s business line of credit, which has no hidden fees and quick funding times.
-If approved, you could access up to $250,000 in as little as 24 hours — with no restrictions on how to spend the funds.
+Plus, with interest rates starting at just 7.80%, qualified businesses can take advantage of Bluevine’s business line of credit, which has no hidden fees and quick funding times.

 Still, Bluevine imposes some eligibility restrictions on its products.
 Its line of credit is not available to business owners who live in Nevada, North Dakota, South Dakota or any U.S. territories.
 Additionally, at $120,000, its annual revenue requirement is higher than some of the competition.